NuclearTalent/NuclearOQS2020/index.md

 ## Apply

 Applications to the summer school can be submitted using this [link](https://www.mathprograms.org/db/programs/920).

+**IMPORTANT:** Due to uncertainties related to the coronavirus epidemic (COVID-19) the application deadline is extended to April 20, 2020.